ahsanzam/CSCI_420_Assignments/Project_3/assign3/ReadMe.txt

 	2. I also implemented an anti-aliasing function using the supersampling method.
 You can enable anti-aliasing by setting the performAntiAlias global variable to TRUE on line 38 of assign3.cpp.

-	3. I also implemented parallelization through multi-threading using OpenMP.
-In the parallel implementation, the rays for each pixel are shot in parallel.
-The super-sampling rays for anti-aliasing method are also shot in parallel.
-Please note that unless you are using a multi-core system, the program will not 'truly' run in parallel.
-To build the parallel version of the program, please install OpenMP on your MacOS system and run 'make parallel'.
-The command to run the program are the same as the serial version.

 	NOTE: Both recursion and anti-aliasing are ON by default.
 The still images show the difference between enabling these extra credit features and disabling them.

-	NOTE: Ensure that OpenMP is installed for the parallel program.
-Run 'brew install libomp' if not installed and change the PARALLEL_INCLUDE and PARALLEL_LIBRARY variables in the Makefile accordingly to point to the OpenMP libraries on your computer.
-These locations should be mentioned once HomeBrew finishes installing OpenMP.

 8) Instructions for running the program: